 # echo "/dev/sdb1 /mnt/remotedisk1 xfs _netdev 0 0" >> /etc/fstab # mount -a # mount | grep /mnt/remotedisk1 /dev/sdb1 on /mnt/remotedisk1 type xfs (rw,relatime,seclabel,attr2,inode64,noquota,_netdev)

-We have successfully created an iSCSI Target and then persistently mount it at our iSCSI Initiator.
+We have successfully configure iSCSI Target and then persistently mount it at our iSCSI Initiator.